 '''

 import sys

-from PySide6.QtCore import QSize, Qt
+from PyQt6.QtCore import QSize, Qt

-from PySide6.QtWidgets import (
+from PyQt6.QtWidgets import (

 QApplication,

 QMainWindow,

 QPushButton,

-) 1
+) (1)

 Subclass QMainWindow to customize your application's main window

 class MainWindow(QMainWindow):

 def init(self):

-super().init() 2

 self.setWindowTitle("My App")

 button = QPushButton("Press Me!")

 Set the central widget of the Window.

-self.setCentralWidget(button) 3

 app = QApplication(sys.argv)

 window = MainWindow()

 window.show()

 app.exec()

 '''

-1 Common Qt widgets are always imported from the QtWidgets namespace.

-(2) We must always call the \\init\\ method of the super() class.

-Use .setCentralWidget to place a widget in the QMainWindow.
+- 1 Common Qt widgets are always imported from the QtWidgets namespace. - 2 We must always call the \\init\\ method of the super() class. - 3 Use .setCentralWidget to place a widget in the QMainWindow.

-When you subclass a Qt class you must always call the super \\\init\\\ function to allow Qt to set up the object.
+When you subclass a Qt class you must always call the super \\init\\ function to allow Qt to set up the object.